 Disability Benefits paid in respect of temporary Class 1 Medical Suspension or Cancellation shall be offset against such a refund of contribution.
 Contributions made for the Premium Capital Benefit will not be included in the calculation of the refund.

 Applications for such refunds must be made within three hundred and sixty-five (365) days of the former Member qualifying in the terms of this Rule.

 (c) Members acknowledge that their contributions will be used by the Trustee for the benefit of all Members in accordance with these Rules.

 (d) The maximum Capital Benefit for which contribution shall be received from a Member shall be determined by the Trustee and in any case may not be in excess of $1,000,000.

 (e) An applicant, who makes their application following the commencement of the Fund Year shall be required to make a pro rata contribution at the applicable rate for the remainder of the Fund Year, to the nearest whole calendar month.

 (f) (i) Annual contributions to the Fund shall be due and payable on the first day of May in each year.
 Members failing to pay their annual contributions by May 31st immediately following the due date shall be deemed to have allowed their membership to have lapsed and shall not be entitled to any benefit arising from any occurrence subsequent to the said first day of May.
 Members so excluded shall not be entitled to any Benefits arising from any occurrence prior to their re-admittance.
-The Trustee will make all reasonable efforts to notify in writing any Member whose policy has ceased to have effect in accordance with this Rule.
+The Trustee will make all reasonable efforts to notify in writing any Member whose cover has ceased to have effect in accordance with this Rule.